justnonamenoname/lifeticle/readme.txt

 Physical laws do not prohibit what has already happened according to these very same physical laws.
 In nature, there is a phenomenon known as the cycle of carbon and other elements.
 The possibility of being born a first time implies the possibility of being born a second time.
+And full impossibility of being born a second time logically implies the impossibility of being born even once, if there is no mechanism to distinguish one unique occurrence from another.

 ========================